mrjain/ethereum-smart-contract/README.md

 truffle migrate --reset --network mainnet
 ```

-Copy the contract address that was created and go to <https://etherscan.io/> and paste it. **BOOM...You just created your own crypto-currency!**
+Copy the contract address that was created and go to <https://etherscan.io/> and paste it in.
+You will get a lot of information about the contract that was just created.
+**BOOM...You just created your own crypto-currency!**